graphhopper/directions-api/route-optimization.md

 ]
 ```

-With this the bike profile is used from GraphHopper and all other vehicles are using the custom proxy.
+The example above shows that the bike profile is used from GraphHopper and all other vehicles use the custom proxy.

 There are two requirements for the custom matrix provider: